-Saint Martin was discovered in 1493 by Christopher Columbus, on his second voyage to the America.
+St Martin was discovered in 1493 by Christopher Columbus, on his second voyage to the America.
 It was at this time he claimed it for Spain.
-He named it for the day he landed, It was later fought over by the British, French and Dutch, before eventually coming to be in its present arrangement in 1816.
+He named it for the day he landed, it was later fought over by the British, French and Dutch, before eventually coming to be in its present arrangement in 1816.
 Today French, Dutch and a number of local languages are spoken, however English is the universal language.

-In addition to Saint Martin’s fantastic coastal facilities, there are many inland amenities, such as its famous casinos and lively nightlife.
-There are also many historical sites, such as the Hope Estate Archaeological Site, where remains of an Arawak (the original inhabitants of Saint Martin) were discovered.
+In addition to the coastal facilities, there are many inland amenities, such as its famous casinos and lively nightlife.
+There are also many historical sites, such as the Hope Estate Archaeological Site, where remains of an Arawak (the original inhabitants of St Martin) were discovered.
 Another interesting historical site is the Loterie Farm, a former sugar plantation dating from 1773.
 Here you can travel back to colonial times, and take in its cool, fragrant atmosphere.
 The plantation also features a number of swimming pools, with waterfalls and stylish tropical cabins available for rental on a daily basis.
 Nearby, the coastal village of Grand-Case offers a wide range of gourmet restaurants, with a wide range of cuisine, including French, Spanish, Cajun and Caribbean.

 It is a long stretch of sand and mangrove under protection of the Natural Reserve.
 This place reunites all the conditions to become the perfect place to practice windsurf and kitesurf: It is protected from the waves by the small islands and the barrier reef.